Michaelvvt/EspressiScale/README.md

 - Many espresso machine companion apps

 **Note:** This compatibility mode is provided for convenience.
 For the best experience with dedicated Acaia apps, consider using a genuine Acaia scale.

+## Troubleshooting

+**WiFi Connection Issues:**
+- If you cannot connect to your WiFi network, the scale will remain in access point mode for 5 minutes
+- Connect to the "EspressiScale" network (password: `Espress1Scale`) to try again
+- If you need to reset the WiFi configuration, restart the scale